 Chronic Wasting Disease

-Although debate still occurs, the vast majority of research indicates that the causative agent of chronic wasting disease is a misfolded protein called a prion.
+The vast majority of research indicates that the causative agent of chronic wasting disease is a misfolded protein called a prion.

 Chronic wasting disease (CWD) has an extended incubation period averaging 18–24 months between infection and the onset of clinical signs.

-Testing for chronic wasting disease requires the microscopic examination of a specific portion of the brain or lymph nodes.
+Traditional testing for chronic wasting disease requires the microscopic examination of a specific portion of the brain or lymph nodes.